seljustes/seljustes/README.md

-This repository includes the practice sessions and examples using selenium + Java and BDD + Cucumber
+This repository includes the practice sessions and examples using Selenium + Java and BDD + Cucumber